biometrics/openbr/docs/docs/api_docs/c_api/functions.md

 ## br_assert_eval

 Evaluates the similarity matrix using the mask matrix.
-Function aborts ff TAR @ FAR = 0.001 does not meet an expected performance value.
+Function aborts if TAR @ FAR = 0.001 does not meet an expected performance value.

 * **function definition:**